 SECTION 1.
 ACADEMIC AFFAIRS AND FACULTY LIAISON COMMITTEE.
 The Academic Affairs and Faculty Liaison Committee shall consist of not less than three members nor more than eight members of the Board appointed by the Executive Committee following the August Board meeting of each even year.
 The members so appointed shall elect a Chairman of the Committee at the first scheduled meeting following such appointment.
 The term of the Committee Chairman shall be for two years from the date of election until the appointment of Committees by the Executive Committee in the next even year.
 The Committee Chairman shall be eligible to succeed himself for not more than one additional, consecutive term.
-In the event a vacancy occurs in the office of Committee Chairman, the remaining members of the Committee shall elect a new Committee Chairman to complete the term of the vacating Committee Chairman at the first meeting of the Committee following the occurrence of such vacancy.
+In the event a vacancy occurs in the office of Committee Chairman, the remaining members of the Committee Shall elect a new Committee following the occurrence of such vacancy.
 Such service in completing a term shall not limit the Board member so elected from serving two additional consecutive terms as Chairman as provided above.